Bagi763/Bagi763/README.md

 # Hello Everyone, My Name is Bagi
-Creator of Some Discord Bots and Be
+Creator of Some Discord Bots and Other Stuff

 The Languages That I Currently Know is: Scratch, Python\
 The Languages That I Curently Learning: HMTL5\